jayesh15111988/LogoPicker/LogoPicker-framework/README.md

 Also, please make sure these frameworks are embedded into your project.
 For this, follow next steps,
 1. Click on your project target
-2. Go to General tab in Xcode
+2. Go to the General tab in Xcode
 3. Under Frameworks, Libraries and Embedded Content choose "Embed and Sign" option for both of them

 <img width="789" alt="Screenshot 2023-11-26 at 7 16 27 PM" src="https://github.com/jayesh15111988/LogoPicker/assets/6687735/08bd001b-11b8-43b5-a21d-058e9af3f843">